 Michael Cusack is the author of the book “Croagh Patrick and the Islands of Clew Bay – A Guide to the Edge of Europe”.
 He first climbed Croagh Patrick at the age of six and countless times since.
 He has led several multi-week cycling and hiking trips for The Biking Expedition in both Europe and the United States.
 His travels have included several treks in the Everest and Annapurna regions of Nepal, as well as climbing Mount Kilimanjaro in Tanzania and Mount Kosciuszko in Australia.
-A former member of the Irish cycling team and Olympic Squad, he raced extensively in Europe and the USA.
-He holds a Master’s degree in organisational communications.
+A former member of the Irish National Bicycling team and Olympic Squad, he raced extensively in Europe and the USA.
+He holds a Master’s degree in communications.

 Hear the interview with Tommy Marren of Midwest Radio on May 6th, 2016 about “Croagh Patrick and the Islands of Clew Bay – A Guide to the Edge of Europe”: